eyob2010/alx-system_engineering-devops/0x02-shell_redirections/README.md

 echo used to print a text.
-'' used to ignore the text in it. cut -d':' used to print a formated file.
+confused smiley used to ignore the text in it. cut -d':' used to print a formated file.